ajmackewicz/doubting_monty_hall/README.md

 # Purpose of monty_hall_script.cpp
-To test whether Savant's solution to the Monty Hall problem is right.
+Fun little script to test whether Savant's solution to the Monty Hall problem is right.
 # Conclusions
 Savant was right.